top of page

 • Where else do you meet?

-In addition to meeting the second and fourth Thursday of each month at the Mill of Kintail, we meet for breakfast at the Gourmet restaurant in Carleton Place, on the first, third and, when there is a fifth, Thursday of the month at 9AM.
+In addition to meeting the second and fourth Thursday of each month at the Mill of Kintail, we meet for breakfast at the Superior restaurant in Almonte during the Winter months and the Mississippi Golf Course restaurant during the summer months, on the first, third and, when there is a fifth, Thursday of the month at 9AM.
 Basic breakfast is about $12.

 • What kind of activities does the Shed do?